top of page

 -

 What will your students and pupils gain?Education on the law surrounding relationships and sex as well as a better understanding of the criminal justice system and support agencies available if they need help.
-Educating students will mean they are better able to understand what is legal and illegal and make informed choices within their relationships.
-Over time, this should reduce incidents of abuse and harassment.
+Educating young people will mean they are better able to understand what is legal and illegal and make informed choices within their relationships, helping to eventually reduce abuse within schools.
 In the inevitable case where offences still occur, students will be aware of their rights and know where to access support.
+As well as recognising when they may have become a victim themselves, it will crucially teach them the legal expectations of their own behaviour too which is so important to counteract the harmful misinformation spread through social media and pornography.
+Finally, it will empower young people to become active bystanders and call out inappropriate or illegal behaviour when they see it.

 -